prestontw/bazel-rust-guided-experiment/src/README.md

 to work for all of them.
 In this case, I think the smart builds and caching is worth the extra work.

-For using bazel with Rust specifically, there is added complexity in maintaining these build files, but this particular bazel setup seems to avoid some of the issues that bazel runs into:

-- it still cooperates with native rust tooling and IDE integration, and
-- transitive dependencies are handled nicely.
+There is added complexity in maintaining bazel build files, but for using bazel with Rust specifically, the rules and targets seem to still cooperate with native rust tooling and IDE integration, and to handle transitive dependencies nicely.
 Both of these are problems that people have with bazel (watch some Bazel talks on Youtube and see how many of them talk about getting bazel to work with IntelliJ).